-In order for a transaction to qualify for Assured Guaranty's financial guarantee, the underlying debt needs to have an investment grade (at least BBB-) underlying rating with S&P. This is because S&P would otherwise provide Assured Guaranty with a very high capital charge for the transaction and, as a result, the economics of the transaction would likely not work for Assured Guaranty.
+In order for a transaction to qualify for Assured Guaranty's financial guarantee, the underlying debt needs to have an investment grade (at least BBB-) underlying rating with S&P. This is because S&P would otherwise apply a very high capital charge for the transaction in its assessment of Assured Guaranty's financial strength and, as a result, the economics of the transaction would likely not work for Assured Guaranty.
 Such S&P underlying rating can be public or private.